Categories: Announcements, EventsPublished On: February 11th, 20261693 words51.3 min read

 4. That famous dinner called the Last Supper was hosted by Jesus for his disciples.

-5. The feast of Unleavened Bread.
+5. The Feast of Unleavened Bread.

 6. The basis for the early Church’s Lord’s Day worship service.
 Referred to as the Agape Feast and the Eucharist.
 Agape is the Greek word for love.
 Eucharist is the Greek word that means give thanks to God.